 12.8.
 "Active vehicle mode" means the vehicle mode when:

 The powertrain moves the vehicle, on release of the brake system and in some cases by application of pressure to the accelerator pedal (or activation of an equivalent control).

+12.9 "Type of means of rear visibility or detection " means rear visibility or detection means that do not differ on the following essential characteristics:

+(a) The type of devices of means of rear visibility or detection;

+(b) The mean of rear visibility or detection;"

 13. Application for approval